beyond tellerrand 27–29 May 2013 Düsseldorf • Germany

 Chris Heilmann

 Chris Heilmann has dedicated a lot of his time making the web better.
 Originally coming from a radio journalism background, he built his first web site from scratch around 1997 and spent the following years working on lots of large, international web sites.
-He then spent a few years in Yahoo building products and explaining and training people and is now at Mozilla.
-Chris wrote and contributed to four books on web development and wrote many articles and hundreds of blog posts for Ajaxian, Smashing Magazine, Yahoo, Mozilla, ScriptJunkie and many more.
+He then spent a few years in Yahoo building products and explaining and training people including Yahoo Answers, Search, Local and Maps.
+He then worked at Mozilla moving HTML5 support forward and advocating Firefox OS as an open alternative to closed mobile systems.
+Chris wrote two and contributed to eight books on web development and wrote many articles and hundreds of blog posts for Ajaxian, Smashing Magazine, Yahoo, Mozilla, ScriptJunkie and many more.
+He also wrote the Developer Evangelism Handbook in use in many companies to coach evangelists.
+He is currently working with the Microsoft Edge team as a Program Manager for Developer Outreach

 The mobile web got a bad reputation by now.
 Over-inflated promises, partnered with platforms that didn't allow HTML5 apps to access what they need and non-enthusiastic copy attempts of native apps made it seem like a hack and not worth exploring further.
 In reality the mobile web is the platform to bet on - if you care about reach and sustainability of your product.